confluentinc/ksql/docs/syntax-reference.md

 The possible properties to set in the WITH clause:
 * KAFKA_TOPIC: The name of the Kafka topic that this streams is built upon.
 The topic should already exist in Kafka.
 This is a required property.
 * VALUE_FORMAT: Specifies the format in which the value in the topic that data is serialized in.
 Currently, KSQL supports JSON, delimited.
 This is a required property.
-* KEY: The name of the column that is the key.
+* KEY: The name of the key column.
-* TIMESTAMP: The name of the column that will be used as the timestamp.
+* TIMESTAMP: The name of the timestamp column.

 Example: